-Crostini, or “little toasts” in Italian, are a great base for a ton of different and easy appetizers.
-They are semi-crisp with a hint of garlic and easy to manage in two bites.
-The toppings are endless.
-I love the flavor combination in these appetizers and they are perfect for vegetarians.
+Crostini – “little toasts” in Italian – are a great base for these appetizers.
+They are semi-crisp with a hint of garlic and easy to manage in one or two bites.

 Tailor To Your Taste

-- If you don’t like tomatoes, leave them out or substitute with chopped roasted red peppers, prosciutto, chopped hard boiled egg, small cooked shrimp or radish slices.
+- For tomatoes: If you don’t like tomatoes, leave them out or substitute them with chopped roasted red peppers, prosciutto, chopped hard boiled egg, small cooked shrimp or radish slices.

-- Prepare all the components ahead.
-Assembly can be done up to 30-60 minutes ahead.
-Drizzle the Balsamic just before serving as it tends to bleed into the avocado if it’s not thick enough.
+- Assemble the avocado appetizers up to 30-60 minutes ahead without the balsamic drizzle.
+Drizzle the Balsamic reduction just before serving as it tends to bleed into the avocado if it’s not thick enough.

 - 1-2 tablespoons olive oil